Last updated: 28th April 2026 | Originally published: 7th December 2023

 Real Stories: Meet Christine

 Christine was working in finance and decided to make a career change after wanting a hands-on career.
 Additionally, her husband is an electrician, so she wanted to get to understand his job better as well as help him out.
-Hear how Christine got on during her Domestic Electrical Installer Course.
+Hear how Christine got on during her Electrical Course.

 Headshot of Christine standing in the electrical workshop giving a testimonial about her career change and domestic electrical installer course

-What Our Students Say
+What Our Other Students Say

 Ohla is another electrical student who has trained with us after deciding to change her career.
 After seeing one of Logic4training’s trainers, she decided to make the jump and change her career from being a barista to an electrician.